-The Spiritual development The Moral development of pupils is shown The Social development of The Cultural development of pupils is of pupils is shown by their by their pupils is shown by their shown by their SMSC -ability to be reflective about -ability to recognise the difference between -use of a range of social skills -Understanding and appreciation of the statements their own beliefs, religious or right and wrong and to readily in different contexts, for wide range of cultural influences that otherwise, that inform their apply this understanding in their own lives, example working and have shaped their own heritage and those perspective on life and their recognise legal boundaries and, socialising with other pupils, of others interest in and respect for in so doing, respect the civil and criminal law including those from different -understanding and appreciation of the different people's faiths, of England religious, ethnic range of different cultures within feelings and values -understanding of the consequences of their and socio-economic school and further afield as an essential -sense of enjoyment and behaviour and actions backgrounds element of their preparation for life fascination in learning about -interest in investigating and offering -willingness to participate in a in modern Britain themselves, others reasoned views about moral and ethical variety of communities and -knowledge of Britain's democratic and the world around them issues and ability to understand and 3 / parliamentary system and its central role -use of imagination and appreciate the viewpoints of others on including by volunteering, in shaping our history and values, and in creativity in their learning these issues. cooperating well with others continuing to develop Britain -willingness to reflect on and being able to -willingness to participate in and respond their experiences. resolve conflicts effectively positively to artistic, musical, -acceptance and engagement with the fundamental British 1 0, values of democracy, understanding of and showing respect for the rule of law, individual , liberty and mutual respect and - tolerance of those with different faiths and beliefs; diversity, as shown by their tolerance they develop and and attitudes towards different religious, demonstrate skills and ethnic and socio-economic groups attitudes that will allow them in the local, national and global to participate fully in communities. and contribute positively to life in modern Britain
+The Spiritual development The Moral development of pupils is shown The Social development of The Cultural development of pupils is of pupils is shown by their by their pupils is shown by their shown by their SMSC -ability to be reflective about -ability to recognise the difference between -use of a range of social skills -Understanding and appreciation of the statements their own beliefs, religious or right and wrong and to readily in different contexts, for wide range of cultural influences that otherwise, that inform their apply this understanding in their own lives, example working and have shaped their own heritage and those perspective on life and their recognise legal boundaries and, socialising with other pupils, of others interest in and respect for in so doing, respect the civil and criminal law including those from different -understanding and appreciation of the different people's faiths, of England religious, ethnic range of different cultures within feelings and values -understanding of the consequences of their and socio-economic school and further afield as an essential -sense of enjoyment and behaviour and actions backgrounds element of their preparation for life fascination in learning about -interest in investigating and offering -willingness to participate in a in modern Britain themselves, others reasoned views about moral and ethical variety of communities and -knowledge of Britain's democratic and the world around them issues and ability to understand and social settings, parliamentary system and its central role -use of imagination and appreciate the viewpoints of others on including by volunteering, in shaping our history and values, and in creativity in their learning these issues. cooperating well with others continuing to develop Britain -willingness to reflect on and being able to -willingness to participate in and respond their experiences. resolve conflicts effectively positively to artistic, musical, -acceptance and engagement sporting and cultural opportunities with the fundamental British -interest in exploring, improving values of democracy, understanding of and showing respect for the rule of law, individual different faiths and cultural diversity and liberty and mutual respect and the extent to which they tolerance of those with understand, accept, respect and celebrate different faiths and beliefs; diversity, as shown by their tolerance they develop and and attitudes towards different religious, demonstrate skills and ethnic and socio-economic groups attitudes that will allow them in the local, national and global to participate fully in communities. and contribute positively to life in modern Britain